dotnet/docs/docs/core/whats-new/dotnet-6.md

 ## ASP.NET Core

 ASP.NET Core includes improvements in minimal APIs, ahead-of-time (AOT) compilation for Blazor WebAssembly apps, and single-page apps.
-In addition, Blazor components can now be rendered from JavaScript and integrated with existing JavaScript based apps. <!--For more information, see [What's new in ASP.NET Core 6](/aspnet/core/release-notes/aspnetcore-6.0).-->
+In addition, Blazor components can now be rendered from JavaScript and integrated with existing JavaScript based apps.
+For more information, see [What's new in ASP.NET Core 6](/aspnet/core/release-notes/aspnetcore-6.0).

 ### OpenTelemetry